Definition, infographic, etymology, and examples that illustrate why and how this phrase is so common in diverse sectors and spheres of everyday life

-However, especially over the past few decades, quid pro quo has acquired negative connotations, ones often connected to illegal activity.
-The term has become more and more associated with political and business corruption, and with sexual harassment.
+Quid pro quo has acquired negative connotations over the last few decades, ones often connected to illegal activity.
+The term has become more and more associated with political and business corruption, and with quid pro quo sexual harassment.

 Its inescapable prevalence these days could even inspire a cynical belief: that the root of much human interaction is a selfish one, in which a person will typically expect reciprocity for doing their job as a teacher, a boss, or an elected official.